dankelley/oce/cran-comments.md

 # Submission of 1.7-4

-Version 1.7-4 tries to address the fact that version 1.7-3 took 13 minutes on a CRAN check machine, exceeding the 10 minute limit.
-The method involved two
-things: (a) Eliminating the test suite for CRAN builds, while retaining it in local builds from github source and (b) trimming slow examples in documentation to under 1 second elapsed time on my computer.
-To test the speedup, I compared the devtools::check_win_devel() elapsed time before these changes (18.3 min total) with that after the changes (X.XX min).
-The ratio of these being XXX, I am hopeful that the 13 minutes of version my previously submitted 1.7-3 will be reduced to XXX minutes for the present submission.

-# Submission of 1.7-3

-Version 1.7-3 adds new features, and addresses an issue pointed out by Kurt Hornik on 2022-05-09 relating to the encoding of a meteorological test file.

-# Submission of 1.7-2

-Version 1.7-2 fixes a broken link (found upon submitting 1.7-1 to CRAN).

-Version 1.7-1 fixes a problem of comparing a `class()` result with a string (found upon submitting 1.7-0 to CRAN).

-Version 1.7-0 adds `read.ctd.aml()` and addresses three problems seen in CRAN checks of 1.6-0:

-1. Fix CRAN check warning about 2 uninitialized variables on r-devel-linux-x86_64-debian-gcc.
-(We thank K. Hornik, for an email dated 2022-03-16 notifying us about the problem.)
-2. Fix CRAN check error on r-devel-linux-x86_6-debian-clang, -fedora-clang and -fedora-gcc, relating to a byte-order-mark in a test file, which is evidently treated differently on different systems.
-3. Remove a kriging example because it causes problems on some CRAN check machines.
+I am submitting oce 1.7-4 even though I fear it will exceed the 10-min limit that caused rejection of the 1.7-3 version that was rejected yesterday.
+In the following, I sketch the efforts I've made to speed things up, the difficulty of meeting the limit for such a large package, and my hope that an exception can be made to the rule.

+Version 1.7-3 took 13 min on the CRAN check machine.
+To try to speed things up, I tried three things: (A) eliminating the test suite for CRAN builds (whilst retaining it in builds from the github source); (B) shortening several examples in the documentation and (C) more radically, removing the vignettes.
+I used devtools::check_win_devel() as a tool to gauge speedup.
+The results were as follows.

+* A and B: Before making these changes, check_win_devel() reported 18.3 min elapsed time.
+After making these changes, the time dropped to 17.5 min.
+The speedup amounts to only 4.4 percent, clearly insufficient to meet the requirement.
+Testing suggested a speedup of 9.3 percent might result from removing *all* the example code in the documentation, but even this extreme measure would likely yield 11.9 min on the CRAN machine.

+* C: After additionally removing the vignettes, the check_win_devel() time was reduced to 10.3 min, which amounts to a 44 percent reduction compared to the original.
+This suggests that even a partial thinning of the vignettes might get the package under the 10-min limit.

+OLD OLD OLD Based on the above, it seems to me that the oce package cannot fulfill the 10-min requirement.
+It is, after all, quite a big package, with 68k lines in R to be examined (and used to build of 54k lines of Rd), in addition to 8k lines of C, C++ and Fortran to be compiled.

+I wonder, would it possible to get an exception to the 10-min rule?

 # Tests

 ## Local Tests

-Local MacOS-12.2(beta) R-4.1.3 CMD (BUILD, INSTALL, CHECK): no ERRORs, no WARNINGs, and 2 NOTEs, one naming the author the other reporting that sub-directories were of size of 1MB or more: R 3.0Mb, data 1.0Mb, doc 2.0Mb, and help 3.6Mb.
+Local MacOS-12.4(beta 21F5071b) R-4.2.0 CMD (BUILD, INSTALL, CHECK): no ERRORs, no WARNINGs, and 2 NOTEs, one naming the author the other reporting that sub-directories were of size of 1MB or more: R 3.0Mb, data 1.0Mb, doc 2.0Mb, and help 3.6Mb.